Address the originality of student work and emerging trends in misconduct with this comprehensive solution.

 The Similarity Report aims to act as an investigative tool, highlighting any problem areas in a student's paper; in turn, this allows instructors to determine whether a match is or is not acceptable.

-The color of a student’s similarity score, found in the assignment inbox, indicates the amount of matching or similar text that was uncovered by Turnitin.
-Simple, right?
-Not entirely.
+It's not true that the color of a student’s similarity score, found in the assignment inbox, indicates the amount of plagiarism uncovered by Turnitin.
+Similar text does not equate to plagiarism.
 Let's take a look at the scoring scenarios that might make you think twice about accepting a Turnitin similarity score at face value.

 Eric has acquired a copy of his classmate, Jane's, paper.
 Eric submits Jane's paper as his own on 15th October and receives a similarity score of 25%.
 Jane, who originally wrote the paper, submits her work on 20th October and receives a 100% similarity score.
 Jane's instructor has raised concern over her academic integrity.
 Where is the justice?